 d) Industrial Minerals – these are rocks or minerals other than gemstones, base metals, energy minerals or precious metals used in their natural state or after physical or chemical transformation and includes but is not limited to barites, dolomite, feldspar, fluorspar, graphite, gypsum, ironstone, when used as a fluxing agent kyanite, limestone, phyllite, magnesite, mica, nitrate, phosphate, pyrophyllite, salt, sands, clay, talc, laterite, gravel and any other mineral classified as an industrial mineral by statutory order

-e) Precious Metals – these are not defined in the Act but are high value metals and include gold, platinum, silver, palladium and selenium.
+e) Precious Metals – these are high value metals and include gold, platinum, silver, palladium and selenium.

 How does one compute Mineral Royalty?